Treatments & Prices

 PhysioMy.Dog - Holistic Animal/Veterinary Physiotherapy & Other Hands on Therapies for your Dog

-I am passionate about personalising each session and aftercare programme which suits your pet's needs.
+I am passionate about personalising each session and rehab/aftercare programme to suit your dogs's individual needs.

 Animal Acupressure - Applying a light touch to specific points used by acupuncturists, but without needles.
 Helps physical and emotional health.